kyma-project/kyma/components/function-controller/design/subresources_templates_proposal.md

 A modified version is needed because we need to protect certain parts of the Pod specification, for example, commands and arguments for the main container in the Pod.

-The proposal doesn't include removing or moving any existing Spec fields and only adds non-breaking changes to the Spec.
-This ensure that there is no need to rollout a new API version and ensure backward compatibility with released v1alpha2 Spec/API.
+The proposal doesn't include removing or moving any existing specification fields and only adds non-breaking changes.
+This ensures no need to roll out a new API version and backward compatibility with the released v1alpha2 Spec/API.

 ## Design details